charliecalvert/CloudNotes/Assignments/Docker/DockerCompose.md

 ## Docker Compose

 Learn how to use Docker Compose.
 We will create a main app which can query two micro services.
-In this case we will use Docker Compose to put all three apps in one container.
+In this case we will use Docker Compose to start all three apps with a single command.
+They will each have their own image and own container.

 ## Create Apps